byterubpay/byterub-site/_posts/2018-01-06-logs-for-the-Community-meeting-held-on-2018-01-06.md

 **\<dEBRUYNE>** As long as they aren't detrimental for day-to-day work
 **\<dEBRUYNE>** i.e. it leaves no time to work on "normal" stuff
 **\<rehrar>** To answer the first question: extremely important
-**\<rehrar>** The Monero Project needs to be a part of a larger conversation
+**\<rehrar>** The ByteRub Project needs to be a part of a larger conversation
 **\<sarang>** dEBRUYNE: the conference schedules are usually pretty packed, but BPASE is only 3 days
 **\<rehrar>** a conversation about privacy, human rights, cryptography, and more
-**\<rehrar>** going to these conferences is a way for representatives of The Monero Project to be a part of that conversation
+**\<rehrar>** going to these conferences is a way for representatives of The ByteRub Project to be a part of that conversation
-**\<rehrar>** I think The Monero Project has a unique voice, and unique things to add to such conversations as well, and our perspective will be helpful
+**\<rehrar>** I think The ByteRub Project has a unique voice, and unique things to add to such conversations as well, and our perspective will be helpful
 **\<ErCiccione>** sarang: link of the FFS?
 **\<sarang>** OK thanks for this perspective
 **\<rehrar>** https://forum.getmonero.org/8/funding-required/89695/funding-for-noether-brothers-to-attend-stanford-bpase18-conference